What is a Traditional IRA, and How Does it Work?

 In sum: choosing a traditional IRA

-• As with any investment, it is possible to lose money in an IRA often due to market volatility, poor investment selection, early withdrawals and investments fees, or a combination of these.
+• Yes.
+As with any investment, it is possible to lose money in an IRA often due to market volatility, poor investment selection, early withdrawals and investments fees, or a combination of these.

 • This is done via a Roth IRA conversion and involves rolling over all (or a portion) of your balances from either an existing traditional IRA, SEP, or SIMPLE IRA into a Roth IRA.
 One of the most common reasons for doing so is the ability to enjoy tax-free withdrawals in retirement; however, keep in mind corresponding tax implications are involved.

 • Generally speaking, designated beneficiaries—those who aren’t a spouse, minor child of the deceased owner, chronically ill or disabled, or more than 10 years younger than the account owner—must follow the 10-year rule when inheriting an IRA.
-This requires you to withdraw funds from the inherited account within 10 years of the IRA owner’s death (e.g., if an IRA owner passes away in 2024, inherited IRA funds must be fully distributed by December 31, 2034).
+This requires you to withdraw funds from the inherited account within 10 years of the IRA owner’s death (e.g., if an IRA owner passed away in 2024, inherited IRA funds must be fully distributed by December 31, 2034).

 If you’re the sole beneficiary of your spouse’s IRA, click here to check out a few options in this regard.

-• Due to the SECURE Act 2.0, individuals over the age of 70½ can now continue making IRA account contributions provided they’ve earned income.
+• Due to the SECURE Act 2.0, individuals over age 70½ can now continue making IRA account contributions provided they’ve earned income.
 The impetus behind this measure is to incentivize those working later in life to save additional money and continue to build their nest egg over a longer period of time.

 ———

 Vision Retirement is an independent registered advisor (RIA) firm headquartered in Ridgewood, New Jersey.
 Launched in 2006 to better help people prepare for retirement and feel more confident in their decision-making, our firm’s mission is to provide clients with clarity and guidance so they can enjoy a comfortable and stress-free retirement.
-To schedule a no-obligation consultation with one of our financial advisors, please click here.
+Schedule a no-obligation consultation with one of our financial advisors today!

 Disclosures